London Underground infrastructure: Lifts and escalators

 On 18 November 1987, the King's Cross fire at King's Cross St Pancras tube station killed 31 people.
 The subsequent public inquiry determined that the fire had started due to a lit match being dropped onto the escalator and suddenly increased in intensity due to a previously unknown trench effect.
 This was followed by the Fire Precautions (Sub-Surface Railway Stations) Regulations 1989 which required all wooden escalators on the Underground to be replaced with metal ones.
 From 1989, the wooden panelling on escalators was gradually replaced, and by January 1990, all wooden escalators in underground stations had been replaced.
 Treads were originally maple wood, then aluminium from 1963, and this had been replaced with plastic or rubber following an increase in serious injuries following falls.
 However, following the King's Cross fire, aluminium treads have been used on all escalators.
+In 1999, the opening of the Jubilee Line Extension increased the total number of escalators over the entire Underground network by almost half.

-As of 2019, there were 451 escalators on the London Underground system with the longest, at 60 m, at Angel.
+As of 2026, there were 451 escalators on the London Underground system with the longest, at 60 m, at Angel.
 The shortest, at Stratford, gives a vertical rise of 4.1 m.
-There are 202 lifts across the Underground, with 92 stations having step-free access from street to train.
-Major efforts have taken place to improve accessibility across the Underground, with the Jubilee line extension having lifts from opening in 1999, and key interchange stations such as King's Cross St Pancras, Victoria and Green Park becoming step-free.
-Over 28 stations will become step-free over the next 10 years, taking the total step-free stations to over 100.
+There are 202 lifts across the Underground, with 94 stations having step-free access from street to train.
+Major efforts have taken place to improve accessibility across the Underground, with the Jubilee Line Extension having lifts from opening in 1999, and key interchange stations such as King's Cross St Pancras, Victoria and Green Park becoming step-free.
+Work to increase the number of accessible stations further is underway.
 In October 2015, TfL installed the first incline lift on the UK transport network, at Greenford station.